Need to talk? Call 1800 882 436.

 • issues with breastfeeding

-• low breastmilk supply
+• low breast milk supply

-• baby with a low weight
+• a baby with slow weight gain

 Issues with breastfeeding

-• having sore, cracked or bleeding nipples
+• sore, cracked or bleeding nipples

 • painful, blocked ducts in your breasts

-• nipple vasospasm — where the blood vessels in your nipple tighten and go into a spasm, preventing blood from flowing normally
+• nipple vasospasm — where the blood vessels in your nipple tighten and go into spasm, preventing blood from flowing normally

 • inverted or flat nipples — consider getting advice from a professional about trying a nipple shield